On the Spatial Distribution of Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet stars in the Large Magellanic Cloud: Spatial Distribution and Nearest Neighbor Analysis

-We separated the high luminosity WNs by type into early (WN3 - WN4.5) and late (WN5 - WN7) with 19 and 18 stars, respectively.
-Figure \ref{fig:wr_hi_lum_Map} shows that the late WNs are highly concentrated in the 30 Doradus region while the early WN's are more spatially dispersed.
-The early WN's have a median separation of 289 pc relative to each other, which is comparable to the late O-type supergiants of the same luminosity (median separation of 329 pc, Table \ref{tab:refsamp}).
-Figure \ref{fig:wr_cumplot_hilum} confirms that the early WN's have a spatial distribution similar to evolved late O-type supergiants.
-The late WN's, however, do not share the spatial dispersions of any of the high luminosity O stars or early B supergiants.
-They have a median separation of 7.5 pc relative to each other, much more concentrated than even the early and mid O-types of the same luminosity (41 pc and 27 pc respectively in Table \ref{tab:refsamp}).
-This peculiar result is probably a consequence of their concentration in one region, 30 Dor, and reflects the cautionary remarks at the beginning of Section \ref{analysis} about size-scales in the LMC.
+We separated the high luminosity WNs by type into early (WN3 - WN4) and late (WN4.5 - WN7) with 15 and 11 stars, respectively.
+Figure \ref{fig:wr_hi_lum_Map} shows that the late WNs are highly concentrated in the 30 Doradus region while the early WNs are more spatially dispersed.
+The early WN's have a median separation of 370 pc relative to each other, which is comparable to the late O-type supergiants of the same luminosity (median separation of 329 pc, Table \ref{tab:refsamp}).
+Figure \ref{fig:wr_cumplot_hilum} shows that the early WN's have a spatial distribution similar to evolved early B-type supergiants.
+The late WN's have a median separation of 262 pc relative to each other but do not closely match the spatial dispersions of any of the high luminosity O stars or early B supergiants.
+All eleven higher luminosity WNh are of later type (WNh4.5 -- WNh6) and all but one of them are found in and around 30 Doradus (Figure \ref{fig:wr_hi_lum_Map} and \ref{fig:LMCMap_WR-slash_zoom}).
+The higher luminosity WNh have a spatial distribution similar to the later type WN, and like them do not match the distributions of the reference groups in the same luminosity range (Figure \ref{fig:wr_cumplot_hilum}).
+This reflects the concentraton of both groups in 30 Dor and suggests a possible close association and evolutionary link between them.

-Figure \ref{fig:wr_wn_cumplot_lolum} shows the nearest neighbor distribution of the 63 less luminous WN split into earlier types (WN2-WN4) with 46 members and later types (WN5-WN11) with 17 stars.
+Figure \ref{fig:wr_wn_cumplot_lolum} shows the nearest neighbor distribution of the 52 less luminous WN split into earlier types (WN2-WN4) with 42 members and later types (WN5-WN11) with 11 stars.
 Both samples have similar spatial dispersions and compare favorably with the evolved supergiants from late B-type to the red supergiants.
-Together all 63 less luminous WN have a median separation of 150 pc with respect to themselves, which is comparable to the median separation of similar luminosity mid + late B-types with respect to themselves (136 pc, Table \ref{tab:refsamp}).
+Together all 52 less luminous WN have a median separation of 135 pc with respect to themselves, which is comparable to the median separation of similar luminosity mid + late B-types with respect to themselves (136 pc, Table \ref{tab:refsamp}).
+The eleven less luminous WNh are spread evenly across types WNh2 --- WNh7.
+Figure \ref{fig:wr_wn_cumplot_lolum} shows that like the less luminous WN, the spatial distribution of the less luminous WNh compare most favorably with evolved stars of similar luminosity including YSGs and RSGs. \cite{2018ApJ...863..181N} suggested that WN3/O3 stars represent a transitional state between early O-type stars with hydrogen envelopes and full-fledged WN.
+All the known WR stars of this sub-type are found in the LMC.
+Figure \ref{fig:wr_low_lum_Map} shows that WN3/O3 are usually found in proximity to the less luminous WN and spread over the whole area of the LMC.
+This supports the finding by \cite{2018ApJ...863..181N} that WN and WN3/O3 are closely associated and could be drawn from the same population.